Monday, June 17, 2024

 After Culross, we headed to Stirling and had the my favorite event of the trip thus far. the William Wallace Monument is high on a hill overlooking his famous battle victory at Stirling.

-based on shape and orientation, it should have been called Phallus Memorial. very manly.
 I had no clue this monument existed, but it was mentioned to me by David Peterson, a fellow in our Life Group, and it was awesome. the monument stands about 170' tall and is climbable from the the inside via a spiral staircase of ~284 steps.
 On the 1st of 4 "floors" is William Wallaces actual sword! that thing is about 6' long and looks crazy heavy.
 Must have been one helluva man.

 in the parking lot, there was a van with a "make love not war" sticker on it. the irony of this sticker at William Wallaces monument was not lost on me.
 I guess Europe has hippies too.